TWUOnline/feedback/effective-learning-environments.md

 ### Effective Learning Environments

+Key to being able to provide effective feedback to students is the first of Hattie's three questions: Where are we going?
+Hattie focuses the response to that question on students setting learning goals, but it can apply equally well to faculty ensuring that there are academically appropriate learning outcomes clearly identified in their courses and that the activities required of students are designed to actually meet those outcomes.

 #### Read

 Please take a few minutes to read the first two chapters of [_Teaching for quality learning at university: What the student does_](https://ezproxy.student.twu.ca/login?url=http://search.ebscohost.com/login.aspx?direct=true&db=nlebk&AN=405333&site=ehost-live&ebv=EB&ppid=pp_3), available through the TWU library as an e-book.
 You can safely skip the short section on the Bologna Process \(p.
 7-9\).